ShoobyDoo/SMCSM/README.md

     Step 1. sudo apt-get install python3-setuptools default-jre python3-pip
     Step 2. sudo python3 -m pip install PyYAML progress

-Once all prerequisites are satisfied, simply copy the script to your server directory and run with `sudo python3 smcsm.py`
+Once all prerequisites are satisfied, simply copy the script and modules folder to your server directory and run with `sudo python3 smcsm.py`

 ---